mongodb/docs/mms/source/usage.rst

 Host Groups
 ~~~~~~~~~~~

-From the host page, you can display groups of hosts in one view.
+From the Hosts page, you can display groups of hosts in one view.
 By
 following a link from the "Cluster" or "Repl Set" columns, you can see
 a side-by-side comparison of charts from all hosts in a given cluster
 or replica set.